-The Term A Loan and the Term B Loan mature on January 1, 2018 and June 1, 2018, respectively and bear interest at a fixed annual rate of 6.94% and 7.07%, respectively.
+The Term A Loan and the Term B Loan were scheduled to mature on January 1, 2018 and June 1, 2018, respectively and bear interest at a fixed annual rate of 6.94% and 7.07%, respectively.
 Interest became payable in cash on a monthly basis beginning the first day of each month following the month in which the funding date of each loan occurred.
 The Company was required to make a monthly payment of interest only during the first twelve months following the funding date of each loan, and thereafter is required to repay the principal and interest under each loan in thirty equal monthly installments based on a thirty-month amortization schedule.
-During the three months ended March 31, 2017 and 2016 the Company made aggregate principal payments totaling \$2.0 million and \$1.9 million, respectively, on the Term A and Term B Loans.
+During the three and six months ended June 30, 2017, the Company made aggregate principal payments totaling \$2.0 million and \$4.1 million, respectively, on the Term A and Term B Loans.
+During the three and six months ended June 30, 2016, the Company made aggregate principal payments totaling \$1.9 million and \$3.8 million, respectively, on the Term A Loan and Term B Loan.

-The Company is required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on the respective maturity dates.
-The final payment fees are accrued as interest expense over the terms of the loans and recorded in accrued expenses.
+The Company was required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on the respective maturity dates.
+The final payment fees were accrued as interest expense over the terms of the loans and recorded in accrued expenses.